adhd-champion/binance-dotnet/README.md

     Binance.OpenWebSockets();
 }
 ```
-In order to any close websocket connections, use the 'CloseWebSockets' method:
+In order to close all open websocket connections, use the 'CloseWebSockets' method:
 ```csharp
 public void CloseWebSockets()
 {